wp-plugins/insert-html-snippet/readme.txt

 	★ Convert CSS codes to shortcodes
 	★ Support for snippet shortcodes in widgets
-	★ Dropdown menu in TinyMCE editor to pick snippet shortcodes easily
+	★ Dropdown menu in TinyMCE editor to pick snippet shortcodes easily ★ Insert adcodes, social bookmarking code, flash, videos and  much more to your posts,pages and widgets

 = Features in Detail =